The clustering of galaxies at z~0.5 in the SDSS-III Data Release 9 BOSS-CMASS sample: a test for the LCDM cosmology: Biases of the abundance-matched halo and BOSS-CMASS samples

-where the wave-number $k$ is in units of $h\,\Mpc^{-1}$.
-However, this approximation misses an important effect of non-linearities, the damping of the BAO.
+where the wave-number $k$ is in units of $h\,\Mpc^{-1}$ and the subscript `dw' stands for `de-wiggled'.
+However, this approximation misses an important effect of non-linearities: the damping of the BAO signal in Fourier-space.
 The coupling between different Fourier modes washes out the acoustic oscillations, erasing the higher harmonic peaks \citep{meiksin1999,eisenstein07,angulo05,angulo08,sanchez08,montesano10}.
-In recent years, there has been substantial progress in the theoretical understanding of non-linear distortions in the BAO signal, which can now be accurately modelled \citep[see e.g.,][]{crocce06,Crocce08,matsubara08a,matsubara08b,taruya09}, and even partially corrected for \citep{eisenstein07b, seo10}.
-As the bias factor in Eq.~(\ref{eq:biasdef}) is defined with respect to the extrapolated linear theory power spectrum, this damping leads to small wiggles in $b(k)$ with an amplitude at the 2--4\% level, that can be better seen in the bottom panel of Fig.~\ref{fig:bias362}.
+In recent years, there has been substantial progress in the theoretical understanding of non-linear distortions in the BAO signal, which can now be accurately modelled \citep[see e.g.,][]{crocce06,Crocce08,matsubara08b,matsubara08a,taruya09}, and even partially corrected for \citep{eisenstein07b, seo10}.
+As the bias factor in Eq.~(\ref{eq:biasdef}) is defined with respect to the extrapolated linear theory power spectrum, this damping leads to small wiggles in the bias at the 2--4\% level detected at high significance for $k\gtrsim0.1\,h\,{\rm Mpc}^{-1}$ (see bottom panel of Fig.~\ref{fig:bias370}).
+Therefore, in order to improve the fitting of the bias we also included the five main BAO peaks on top of the smooth component as follows: